-Community and the relationship between humans and Nature is an important aspect of the traditional Gothic, which, as Smith and Hughes have noted, share a common heritage with Romanticism, especially in relation to ecological considerations (p.1).
-Smith and Hughes write that while the origins of “ecoGothic can be traced back to Romanticism the growth in environmental awareness has become a significant development” (p.5).
-In fact, with the growing states of exigencies experienced by humanity, it is difficult to escape considerations and fears of the backlash from Nature due to widespread industrialization, deforestation and the despoiling of natural resources.
-These themes are very Gothic themes – Gothic villains are seen as despoiling despots, and power relations that are inherent in Gothic texts within the contexts of domination and excess are also present with ecoGothic texts.
-My conceptual framework for the paper is a postcolonial ecoGothic framework primarily because the haunting sense of the loss of historicity found in postcolonial Gothic paradigms may be read in the work executed by the comms to rebuild themselves after a planetwide disaster.
+My conceptual framework for the paper is therefore a postcolonial ecoGothic framework primarily because the haunting sense of the loss of historicity found in postcolonial Gothic paradigms may be read in the work executed by the comms to rebuild themselves after a planetwide disaster.
 Community and the relationship between humans and Nature are an important aspect of the traditional Gothic, which, as Smith and Hughes have noted, share a common heritage with Romanticism, especially in relation to ecological considerations (p.1).
 Smith and Hughes write that while the origins of “ecoGothic can be traced back to Romanticism the growth in environmental awareness has become a significant development” (p.5).
-In fact, with the growing states of exigencies experienced by humanity, it is difficult to escape considerations and fears of the backlash from Nature due to widespread industrialization, deforestation and the despoiling of natural resources.
+In fact, with the growing states of exigencies experienced by humanity, it is difficult to escape considerations and fears of the backlash from Nature due to widespread industrialization, deforestation, and the despoiling of natural resources.
 These themes are very Gothic themes – Gothic villains are seen as despoiling despots, and power relations that are inherent in Gothic texts within the contexts of domination and excess are also present with ecoGothic texts.
 The power relations are very much a part of how communities come together to protect themselves against their environment, named as “Evil Earth”.

+These power relations result in monstrous decisions made by the protagonists, which parallel those made in Alaya Dawn Johnson’s Spirit Binders series which I write as having “layers upon layers of coded privilege” (Harris Satkunananthan, 2019, p.
+532).
+Monstrosity then, is connected to the ways in which plantation systems exploit and render abject those whom they are exploiting.
+This is why my plantationocene reading is connected to the postcolonial ecoGothic, a term which I coined in my analysis of Johnson’s novels (2019, p.
+528).
+Botting and Spooner (2015) observe that to distinguish “monstrosity and subjectivity” implies “a distinction of interiority and externality” which is defined by “outside forms and forces” (p.2).
+Botting and Spooner further assert that these monsters are often “cast out from human society or made monstrous by their own inhumane norms and practices” (2015, p.2).
+Nevertheless, in plantation systems as enunciated out by Pillai (2004) and Tsing (2016), the fractured relationships between individuals, their natural environments and their communities can often engender monstrosity.

-I distinguish postcolonial ecoGothic analysis from general ecoGothic analysis primarily because there is the additional layer of liminality of fractured narratives due to fractured historicities.
+I distinguish postcolonial ecoGothic analysis from general ecoGothic analysis primarily because there is an additional layer of liminality of fractured narratives due to fractured historicities.
 For instance, the Broken Earth trilogy has boldly structured itself on fractured narratives through the deployment of a three-person narrative in The Fifth Season only to reveal that the reader is viewing the same person through the eyes of an unspecified narrator, and this unspecified narrator is revealed in The Obelisk Gate as Hoa, the stone-eater she adopts and befriends.
 In The Stone Sky, Hoa reveals that he is the reason for the breaking of the world – and why it happened.
 Therefore, the idea of multiple wrongs, complicity and monstrosity heighten the ecoGothic elements of the text.